OpenChargingCloud/WWCP_OICP/WWCP_OICPv2.3/README.md

 WWCP OICP v2.3
 ==============

-This software will allow the communication between WWCP entities and entities implementing the _Open InterCharge Protocol (OICP)_, which is defined and used by Hubject GmbH.
-The focus of this protocol are the communication aspects of a central clearing house.
+This software implements the _Open InterCharge Protocol (OICP)_, which is defined and used by Hubject GmbH.
+The focus of this protocol are the communication aspects of a central clearing house in electric mobility.
 For more details on this protocol please visit http://www.intercharge.eu.

 ### Your participation